Darkwebathon: Rally for Actionable Intelligence

 "This year ATII (Anti-Human Trafficking Intelligence Initiative) started amazing darkwebathon competition worldwide: 400+ Participants participated to fight against various criminal entities (CSAM, Drugs, Weapons etc) together with the help of various tools & services.

-Our team started investigation with single email id and image hash data set, it was 2 days challenge with Intelligence Report and our team (#Team16) has done amazing job by finding various connections between threat actors by using "Project Hades" Dataset along with sponsored tools: #Maltego & #CipherTrace that gave additional information to us about threat actors.
+Our team started investigation with single email id and image hash data set, it was 2 days challenge with Intelligence Report and our team (#Team16) has done amazing job by finding various connections between threat actors by using the platform's Dataset along with sponsored tools: #Maltego & #CipherTrace that gave additional information to us about threat actors.
 By combination of this toolset, we completed our Intelligence Report.
 We learned so many things during this event by learning and doing hands-on practice on sponsored tools.
 Thanks to all sponsored partners.

 It was my honor to be part of this amazing event, Our team placed at 2nd position in this dark webathon.
 Thank you ATII, Judges, Sponsors & their team for sponsoring such an amazing event."